akoontz11/Primula/README.md

-## Overview
+# Overview

 This repository contains the scripts and parameter files used for the genomic analysis of the <em>Primula cusickiana</em> species complex.
 It is continuously being updated as the manuscript is in preparation.

+## ipyrad
-The `ipyrad` directory contains 4 folders, each corresponding to a unique run of the [ipyrad](https://ipyrad.readthedocs.io/en/latest/) software.
-Directories contain the relevant `params` files used for each run, as well as relevant outfiles (although not all output files are included, as this would require too much space).
+The `ipyrad` directory contains 3 folders, each corresponding to a unique run of the [ipyrad](https://ipyrad.readthedocs.io/en/latest/) software pipeline.
+Directories contain the relevant `params` files used for each run, as well as relevant outfiles (although not all output files are included, as this is unecessary and would require too much space).

+The `PreliminaryRuns` directory contains the ipyrad barcode and parameters files used for initial exploratory run (titled "UniqueReps"), along with output files. `ComplexWide` holds the same files for the final run including all complex member samples, and `MaguireOnly` contains the relevant ipyrad files for the run examining only maguirei samples.

+In addition, `ComplexWide` and `MaguireiOnly` include folders which contain the files used for F<sub>ST</sub> calculations (using [VCFtools](https://vcftools.github.io/index.html)).

+## R
+The `R` directory contains the R script used in data analysis.
+This includes the plotting code for STRUCTURE plots (in `structure`) and DAPC (in `DAPC`).
+Code used to generate Jaccard distribution of samples is included in the `JaccardDistances.R` script.

+Additionally, included are R scripts used in intial data exploration.

+## Mapping

+The `Mapping` directory includes the Python script and .csv file used to generate the map of samples with the cluster membership at STRUCTURE output K=7.
+Credit goes to Dr. Carol Rowe for compiling this Python script!

+## STRUCTURE
-The `structure` directory contains folders holding the `mainparams` and `extraparams` files for various STRUCTURE runs, as well as scripts used for these STRUCTURE runs and (occasionally) the .str (or .ustr) files themselves.
-Note that some of these STRUCTURE runs were exploratory, while others are referred to in our final analyses.
+The `structure` directory contains folders holding the `mainparams` and `extraparams` files for two STRUCTURE runs: the complex wide analysis, and the analysis looking at strictly maguirei samples.
+Additionally, output files (.str, .stru, and .vcf) are included, as well as the BASH script used to run STRUCTURE.

-Finally, the `R` directory contains R scripts used for data analysis.
-This is currently a little disorganized, but directories are used to group scripts designed for similar purposes.

-Code for building the map, as well as the python script for caluclating Jaccard similarities, were contributed by Dr. Carol Rowe.
+# Notes
+For any questions regarding these scripts, please contact Austin Koontz (either through GitHub or via email).
+Other scripts/parameter files used in the analysis of this dataset can be made available upon request.
+Raw data has been uploaded to the NCBI short-read archive (SRA), accession number PRJNA705310.